 A card that's gradually drifted from forbidden to completely unrestricted, Swords of Revealing Light has defended duelists for years.
 Play it, and you'll automatically flip over all your opponent's face-down monsters.
 Even better, Swords will remain on the field for three turns, and during that time, your opponent cannot attack you in.
 Not in the game anyway.
 Watch out in real life, duelists are a fickle, often caffeinated species, prone to strike at any moment.

 Three turns of protection (assuming it isn't destroyed) plus a free monster reveal?
-Yes please.
+Yes, please.

 1. Supply Squad

 Where do you think the phrase "Squad Goals" came from?
 Well okay, not here, but still, Supply Squad solidifies many a victory.
 It's a Continuous Spell, staying on the field until it's destroyed.
 During that time, once per turn, whenever a monster of yours perishes, you draw one card.
-This takes something normally bad (your monster being destroyed.
-Do I really have to Spell this out?) and cushions the blow by refilling your hand whenever it happens.
+This takes something normally bad (your monster being destroyed—do I really have to spell this out?) and cushions the blow by refilling your hand whenever it happens.

 The best part?
-Though it will only work once per turn, this effect can activate on both players' turns, meaning you'll be rapidly bring in reinforcements.
+Though it will only work once per turn, this effect can activate on both players' turns, meaning you'll rapidly bring in reinforcements.
 Give this awesome card a try and see if you love it as much as I do.

 Gone are the dark dueling days where hand replenishment cards were few and far between.
-Thanks to non-banned options like Supply Squad and Shard of Greed, Yu-Gi-Oh has developed into a more natural, strategic contest, and I hope it continues to grow and improve as time passes.
+Thanks to non-banned options like Supply Squad and Shard of Greed, Yu-Gi-Oh has developed into a more natural, strategic contest, and I hope it continues to grow as time passes.

-Thanks for reading, feel free to vote for your favorite card in the poll to the right, and I'll see you at our next countdown!
+Feel free to vote for your favorite card in the poll to the right, and I'll see you at our next countdown!